confluentinc/fedramp-20x/README.md

 A secure cloud service offering will use cloud native architecture and design principles to enforce and enhance the Confidentiality, Integrity and Availability of the system.

 #### KSI-CNA-01: Configure ALL information resources to limit inbound and outbound traffic
+- (AWS) RDS instances are not publicly accessible
+- (AWS) ALBs restrict access to limited port ranges
+- (AWS) Default security groups have no access

 #### KSI-CNA-02: Design systems to minimize the attack surface and minimize lateral movement if compromised
+- (AWS) Security groups have restricted ingress and egress rules
+- (AWS) Network ACLs have restricted ingress and egress rules

 #### KSI-CNA-03: Use logical networking and related capabilities to enforce traffic flow controls
+- (AWS) Security groups have restricted ingress and egress rules
+- (AWS) Network ACLs have restricted ingress and egress rules

 #### KSI-CNA-04: Use immutable infrastructure with strictly defined functionality and privileges by default
+- (Kubernetes) Images use immutable tags instead of aliases, such as `latest`
+- (Kubernetes) Workloads are deployed through immutable tools
+- (Kubernetes) Images use allowed internal registries

 #### KSI-CNA-05: Have denial of service protection
 #### KSI-CNA-06: Design systems for high availability and rapid recovery
 #### KSI-CNA-07: Ensure cloud-native information resources are implemented based on host provider’s best practices and documented guidance